 In that spirit, you are in control of what you can offer these entrepreneurs to attract them to work for – and stay with – you.
 The gig economy and outside influences might just save the day, or even the week.

-Sue Brattle is a journalist and author who has worked in mainland China and now lives and works in Hong Kong.
+This post was written by Sue Brattle, a journalist and author who has worked in mainland China and now lives and works in Hong Kong.
 She has just finished co-writing a book about the workplace, The Valueholder: The End of The Employee, which has been published in English and Spanish.